 - The owner withdrew $5,000 cash.
 Cash is decreased thereby decreasing total assets.
 Withdrawals or drawings decrease capital.

 - One-third of the $30,000 loan was paid.
 Therefore, Cash is decreased by $10,000 as a result of the payment.
 And, liabilities are decreased because part of the obligation has been settled.

 - The $750 account in a previous transaction has been collected.
 Therefore, the Accounts Receivable account is decreased and Cash is increased.

 Notice that every transaction results in an equal effect to assets and liabilities plus capital.
 The beginning balances are equal.
 The changes arising from the transactions are equal.
 Therefore, the ending balances would still be equal.

 Assets = Liabilities + Capital is a mathematical equation.
-Using your skills in algebra, the formula can be rewritten to get other versions of the equation.
+Using algebra, the formula can be rewritten to get other versions of the equation.